KENYA WATER

 The World Bank finances the project under the Kenya Water Security and Climate Resilience Program (Lower Nzoia Irrigation Project) and the Coastal Region Water Security and Climate Resilience Programs (Mwache Multi-Purpose Dam Project).

-The Mwache Multi-Purpose Dam and Lower Nzoia projects are spearheaded by the Ministry of Water, Sanitation, and Irrigation, through the State Department of Irrigation, in partnership with key government agencies.
+The Mwache Multi-Purpose Dam and Lower Nzoia projects are spearheaded by the Ministry of Water, Sanitation, and Irrigation in partnership with key government agencies.
 The overall implementation of these projects is overseen and managed by the Project Management Unit.

 Project Management